Mathew-M/Rating-calculator/README.md

 Push Add User button and fill in default rates and usernames in popup.
 2. Add results
 Push Add Result button and fill in winners and losers in the popup.
+OR Edit "result_add.xlsx" and Push "Add by file" button. (tip: the scope is under "##", so overwriting is usable.)
 3. Set dropbox_access_token on line18 (option)
 ```dropbox_access_token="hogehogehogehogehoge"```
 4. Set up_down_password on line22 (option)